mulka/ploverwiki/Brief-Ideas.md

 ### `-FR` for -m

 Above it's shown that `-FRP` can be used in the default dictionary for -mp.
-This idea extends that one by suggesting that you can use `-FR` for -m when `-PL` causes an issue, for example with "camel".
+This stroke extends that idea:

+If `-PL` causes an issue (for example: "camel"), use `-FR`.

+For example:

 * `KAFRL` for "camel"